 Being located on the banks of the beautiful River Derwent, water is an integral part of the cultural and physical Hobart.
 From the mountain water supply catchment to the Derwent Estuary boating community, the presence of Hobart's water is felt by all who visit and those of us lucky enough to live here .

-Many properties discharge stormwater from their roofs onto the ground or into sewer pipes.
+Many properties discharge stormwater from roofs onto the ground or into sewer pipes.
 This may cause problems for neighbouring properties and the sewer network.

-Since 1 July 2009, Southern Water operates as the water and wastewater service provider for Southern Tasmania.
-To report any faults or emergencies or if you have any general queries relating to water and sewerage systems, please contact Southern Water on 13MYWATER (13 69 92) or email@example.com
+Since 1 July 2009, TasWater operates as the water and wastewater service provider for all of Tasmania.
+To report any faults or emergencies or if you have any general queries relating to water and sewerage systems, please contact TasWater on 13MYWATER (13 69 92) or email@example.com

 Dial Before You Dig is a referral service for information on locating underground utilites anywhere in Australia.
 Hobart City Council's stormwater and waterways assets are now available via the notification service provided through the 1100 Dial Before You Dig service.
 No matter the size of your project - landscaping in your backyard or heavy work such as directional boring or directional drilling - for notification of any service for a particular location, contact Dial Before You Dig at www.1100.com.au or on 1100 during business hours.